fusioncharts/dev_centre_docs/getting-started/react/your-first-map-using-react.md

 // Step 6 - Including the theme as fusion
 import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';

-// Step 7 - Include the ExcelExport
-import ExcelExport from 'fusioncharts/features/excelexport';

-// Step 8 - Adding the map as dependency to the core fusioncharts ReactFC.fcRoot(FusionCharts, FusionMaps, World, FusionTheme);
+// Step 7 - Adding the map as dependency to the core fusioncharts ReactFC.fcRoot(FusionCharts, FusionMaps, World, FusionTheme);

-// Step 9 - Creating the JSON object to store the map configurations const chartConfigs = {
+// Step 8 - Creating the JSON object to store the map configurations const chartConfigs = {
     type: 'world',
     width: '800',